 length of the column.

-#1 Updated by Dan Higgins almost 15 years ago
+#1 Updated by Dan Higgins about 15 years ago

 Upon consideration, there are two options that should be considered.